SeisComP/seiscomp/doc/base/tutorials/servefdsnws.rst

 * Tutorial on :ref:`<tutorials_archiving>`

 :Afterwards/Results/Outcomes:
-* The station meta data and waveforms are available from a local web server
+* The station meta data and waveforms are available from a local web server.

 :Time range estimate:
 * 10 minutes

 ----------

-By default, fdsnws will serve all three FDSN web services
+By default, :ref:`fdsnws` will serve all three FDSN web services

 * fdsnws-dataselect
 * fdsnws-event